Goldendoodle Grooming: 7 Secrets to Happier At-Home Care

 So I’ve watched videos, joined Facebook Goldendoodle grooming communities, purchased grooming tools, talked to a pro groomer specifically about how to trim a Goldendoodle’s face, and practiced.
 Over the last few years, I’ve come to the conclusion that grooming is an art!

-Since Goldendoodles are a cross between the Golden Retriever breed and the Poodle breed, there is a ton of variation in Goldendoodle coat types.
+Since Goldendoodles are a cross between the Golden Retriever breed and the Poodle breed, there is a lot of variation in Goldendoodle coat types.
 Some coats are a plush curly, some loose wavy, and some straight.
 That’s why there isn’t a one-size-fits-all answer to the trimming piece of the grooming puzzle.
 And it’s why I have so much admiration for pro groomers who groom all types of Doodles.
 Your groomer (or even your vet) may help you determine what’s best for your Doodle’s specific coat type.

-Chloe’s coat is loose curly to wavy.
+Chloe is an F1B Goldendoodle and her coat is loose curly to wavy.
 It’s not super hard to take care of because it’s not a thick coat.